MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * A more advanced method is to utilise *EC2 Enhanced Networking*, also known as *SR-IOV*.
   * This offers higher bandwidth (Up to 100 Gbps) and lower latency.
   * This can be enabled by attaching an *Elastic Network Adapter (ENA)*.
 This provides the full 100 Gbps bandwidth.
-  * It can also be anabled by attaching an *Intel 89925 VF*.
+  * It can also be enabled by attaching an *Intel 89925 VF*.
 This provides up to 10 Gbps but is a legacy adapter.
   * This works for any EC2 AMI.
 * For Linux AMIs, an *Elastic Fabric Adapter (EFA)* offers even more improved networking capabilities (particularly, lower latency).
   * Utilises advanced message passing protocols implemented by Linux kernels.